ING: Czechia's inflationary tide is slowly receding

 Inflation slowly moderates

 It is clear the moderation of Czech headline inflation continues.
-In March, Czech CPI increased by 0.1% month-on-month and headline inflation moderated from 16.7% to 15%.
+In March, Czech CPI increased by 0.1% month on month and headline inflation moderated from 16.7% to 15%.
 This is the lowest y/y inflation reading since last April.
 The main contribution to the March decline came from base effects.
-Fuel prices declined 1.8% m/m which resulted in a y/y decline of almost 20%.
-The additional contribution to the decline of headline inflation came from gas prices, which fell 1.4% MoM, and y/y growth moderated from 74% to 60%.
+Fuel prices declined 1.8% m/m, which resulted in a y/y decline of almost 20%.
+The additional contribution to the decline of headline inflation came from gas prices, which fell 1.4% m/m, and y/y growth moderated from 74% to 60%.
 The positive signal is the fact that core inflation has been gradually declining for four consecutive months, while in some other EU economies, core inflation is still picking up.
-This suggests that domestic inflationary pressures are slightly softening, which can be partly attributed to the relatively early start of hefty rate hikes from the Czech National Bank beginning in June 2021, when the Czech economy was only emerging from the Covid lockdown.
+This suggests that domestic inflationary pressures are slightly softening, which can be partly attributed to the relatively early start of hefty rate hikes by the Czech National Bank beginning in June 2021, when the Czech economy was only emerging from the Covid lockdown.
 The latest inflation outlook of the Czech Finance Ministry sees headline inflation falling gradually below 10% y/y in July and further declining to 8% y/y by year-end.
-ING's view is a bit less optimistic, expecting headline inflation to remain a touch above 9% by the year-end.
+ING's view is a bit less optimistic, anticipating headline inflation to remain a touch above 9% by the year-end.

 Weak economy leads to lower tax revenues

 The state budget ended March with a deficit of CZK166.2bn, the worst March result in history.
 The Ministry of Finance's plan for this year is a deficit of CZK295bn.
 The expenditure side is only slightly above plan and can be explained by frontloading some planned expenditures such as transfers to municipalities and subsidies to the private sector, as well as record strong investment activity.
 The main problem is on the revenue side, where roughly CZK80bn is missing.
 Roughly CZK50bn can be attributed to weak tax revenues and CZK30bn to non-tax revenues such as EU transfers.
 While we can assume that the balance of EU money inflows will improve during the year, tax revenues are not so clear.
-The economy is probably slowing more than MinFin expected, and tax revenues are suffering.
+The economy is probably slowing more than MinFin anticipated, and tax revenues are suffering.
 We see a large VAT backlog for example, as well as in the case of the newly introduced windfall tax.

 MinFin argues that although the collection of the windfall tax will be lower than expected this year, it will also save money on the expenditure side given the lower costs of the energy compensation programme.
-Moreover, in the second half of the year, MinFin will receive at least CZK40bn in dividends from the state-owned energy company.
+Moreover, in the second half of the year MinFin will receive at least CZK40bn in dividends from the state-owned energy company.
 On the other hand, because of the old-age pension indexation story, there is a real risk that MinFin will have to increase spending by another CZK20bn.
-So overall, the whole situation is very unclear.
+So overall the whole situation is very unclear.
 For now, we are revising the state budget deficit forecast to CZK320bn, which translates into a general government deficit of 3.8% of GDP.

 Softer inflation welcome, but high wages concern the CNB

-The gradual decline of both headline and core inflation must make the central bank board feel more comfortable as it signals that domestic inflationary pressures are softening.
+The gradual decline of both headline and core inflation must make the central bank board feel more comfortable, as it signals that domestic inflationary pressures are softening.
 What may worry the CNB board, however, is the still hefty growth of industry wages at the beginning of the year.
-This exceeded 10% y/y and hence remained above the critical threshold mentioned for example by Vice Governor Eva Zamrazilova.
+This exceeded 10% y/y and hence remained above the critical threshold mentioned, for example, by Vice Governor Eva Zamrazilova.
 The lingering tightness of the labour market was also confirmed by the recently published decline in the unemployment rate of 0.2bp to 3.7% in March.
-The growth of nominal wages in the overall economy, however, remained below the 10% critical threshold (7.9% y/y in 4Q22) hence wage growth should not represent a significant risk for a rate hike debate.
+The growth of nominal wages in the overall economy, however, remained below the 10% critical threshold (7.9% y/y in 4Q22); hence wage growth should not represent a significant risk for a rate hike debate.
 What will be worth following is the next labour market report for the first quarter (released 5 June), which could signal abating or rising risk for a possible rate hike.

 What to expect in FX and rates markets

 In the rates space, the market has reassessed its dovish expectations in recent weeks and the whole curve has moved up again.
 But even so, the market still remains on the dovish side with pricing of roughly 75bp of rate cuts by year-end and 165bps in the 1y horizon.
 The hawkish CNB meeting next week will again support paying flow, especially at the short end of the curve in our view and hence we see a case for a re-flattening of the curve.
 In the Czech government bond (CZGBs) space, by our calculations, MinFin has secured about 30.7% of projected CZGBs since the beginning of the year.
-Bonds have benefited from high demand for a long time, however, we see a slight underperformance compared to regional peers in recent weeks, which may be due to long market positioning or signs of negative sentiment stemming from the fiscal situation.
+Bonds have benefited from high demand for a long time; however, we see a slight underperformance compared to regional peers in recent weeks, which may be due to long market positioning or signs of negative sentiment stemming from the fiscal situation.
 For now, we do not expect a significant deterioration in the outlook for CZGBs, but we see the risk of higher supply in the coming months, which could weigh on the market's more cautious approach.

 This article first appeared on the ING portal here.

-Vojtech Benda is the Chief Economist for Czech Republic at ING.
-Frantisek Taborsky is the EMEA FX & FI Strategist at ING
+Vojtech Benda is the chief economist for Czech Republic at ING.
+Frantisek Taborsky is the EMEA FX & FI Strategist at ING.